Multiple Testing under High-dimensional Dynamic Factor Model: Empirical Analysis

 \section{Empirical Analysis}

-Distinguishing skilled fund managers from others not only helps investors achieve consistent outperformance but also represents a key topic in asset management.
-In this Section, we investigate the performance of thousands of hedge fund managers.
+Distinguishing skilled fund managers from others not only helps investors achieve consistently superior performance but is also a key topic in asset management.
+As the abnormal expected return relative to a benchmark model reflects fund managers' ability to exploit arbitrage opportunities, the multiple testing problem in \eqref{hypo} can be used to identify funds that exhibit positive or negative risk-adjusted returns (i.e., alpha).
+In other words, skilled funds have managers with sufficient stock-picking capacity to cover trading costs and expenses (i.e., $\mu_i>0$), while unskilled funds do not (i.e., $\mu_i<0$).
+The remaining funds are classified as zero-alpha funds (i.e., $\mu_i=0$).
+Based on the Berk and Green equilibrium \citep{berk2004mutual}, only a very small proportion of $\alpha_i$s are expected to be non-zero.
+Seminal works include \cite{barras2010false}, \cite{fama2010luck} and \cite{harvey2016and}.

-In the empirical analysis, we use the monthly returns of hedge funds reported in the Lipper TASS dataset over January 2005 to December 2019.
-To control the backfill bias, it is recommended to remove the returns prior to the date added to the dataset.
-We apply the technique proposed by \cite{jorion2019fix} to infer the added dates when they are not available.
-Funds that do not report on a monthly basis or provide net-of-fee returns are excluded.
-We remove the funds whose returns are less than $-100\%$ or larger than $200\%$, and drop the funds once its AUM is less than $\$$10m which are more likely to manipulate reporting to the dataset.
-Furthermore, we require the funds to report returns for more than $5$ years without missing data.
-There are in total $2550$ hedge funds in our dataset.
+This section investigates the performance of thousands of hedge fund managers.
+We use monthly hedge fund returns reported in the Lipper TASS dataset from January 2005 to December 2019.
+To control for backfill bias, it is recommended to remove returns prior to the date of addition to the dataset.
+We apply the technique proposed by \cite{jorion2019fix} to infer the dates of addition when they are not available.
+Funds that do not publish monthly returns or provide net-of-fee returns are excluded.
+We also remove funds whose returns are less than $-100\%$ or greater than $200\%$, and drop funds when their AUM is less than $\$$10m, which are more likely to manipulate reporting on the dataset.
+Furthermore, we require funds to report returns for more than $5$ years without missing data.
+There are $2,550$ hedge funds in our dataset.

-We first verify the existence of the serial correlation in their returns.
-After regressing the monthly returns of each hedge fund on the Fung-Hsieh $7$ factors, we test for the presence of the serial correlation in the residuals by the Breusch–Godfrey test.
-If we set the significant level to be $10\%$, the empirical size is $33.02\%$.
-The severely distorted empirical size implies that the returns of the hedge funds are serially correlated.
-Such serial correlation may make the methods that are based on independent observations fail; however, it is perfectly compatible to our methodology.
+We first verify the existence of serial correlation in their returns.
+After regressing the monthly returns of each hedge fund on the Fung--Hsieh seven factors, we test for the presence of serial correlation in the residuals using the Breusch–Godfrey test.
+If we set the significance level at $10\%$, the empirical size is $33.02\%$.
+The severely distorted empirical size implies that hedge fund returns are serially correlated.
+Such serial correlation can render methods based on independent observations ineffective; in contrast, it is perfectly compatible with our methodology.